luben/zstd-jni/README.md

     libraryDependencies += "com.github.luben" % "zstd-jni" % "VERSION"

 Single architecture classified jars are also published.
+The classifier name is following the "$OS_$ARCH" convention, but there is also a "cloud" classifier that packs binaries just for *linux-amd64*, *linux-aarch64* (for deployment), and *darwin-aarch64* (to help local development).

 They can be used like:

     <dependency>
         <groupId>com.github.luben</groupId>